prakhartiwari0/100-days-of-code/log.md

 **Progress**: Well, I participated in hackathon, and wasted a lot of time here and there.

 **Thoughts**: I need to improve a _lot_.

+### Week 5: Friday, October 8, 2022

+**Progress**: I learnt Javascript Fundamentals: Variables, Data Types, Numbers & Operators, Strings, Conditionals.
+And Contributed to Open source projects, participating in HacktoberFest 2022.

+**Thoughts**: Well, 3 week have past since week 2, and my life has literally took a big turn, completely changing everything.
+I have wasted a lot of time, and was not consistent mostly because of myself, my inability to self-control,and my life is no less in traumatizing me...